Art Gallery Banner

 Then in the summer of 2010 the Tate Britain Gallery in London had an apparent rush of blood to the head, and opened a (sadly temporary) display area for “The New Sculpture” of the late 19th century.
 This included three of Ford’s statues, along with Pandora by Harry Bates.
 I was thrilled to be able to meet some of my favourite statues in the flesh (so to speak) for the first time, and I wasted no time photographing them in the round, including many angles that weren’t in the official photos.
 Conditions for photography were less than ideal (glass cases, artificial light and a total ban on flash), resulting in some grain, soft focus and stray reflections.
 Nonetheless, I don’t think my pictures came out looking too horrible, and you can now view the best ones here.

-Versions of my photos here have also been posted on
+Versions of some of my photos here have also been posted on

 The Singer (1889)